- Derek Banker

 From General Questions to Diagnostic Inquiry

-A key indicator is the nature of the questions your team asks.
-Many sellers are curious, but their questions are often broad and descriptive.
+One clear indicator of commercial curiosity is the type of questions your team asks.
+While many sellers are curious, their questions can often be vague and descriptive.

-Sellers who exhibit commercial curiosity anchor their discovery process in economic and operational reality.
+Sellers exhibiting commercial curiosity anchor their discovery process in economic and operational realities.
 They seek to understand the “why” behind a need, not just the “what.”

 Key Behaviors to Observe

-During call reviews and deal inspections, watch for these five consistent behaviors from your top performers:
+During call reviews and deal inspections, look for these five consistent behaviors from your top performers:

-1. Hypothesis-Driven Engagement: They enter conversations with a well-researched, plausible hypothesis about the prospect’s situation.
-This positions them as prepared and thoughtful, not simply reactive.
+Hypothesis-Driven Engagement: They enter conversations with a well-researched hypothesis about the prospect’s situation, positioning themselves as prepared and thoughtful.

-2. Signal Over Noise: They ask fewer questions, but each one is designed to produce decision-relevant information.
-They focus on impact, urgency, and constraints.
+Signal Over Noise: They ask fewer questions, but each one is designed to elicit decision-relevant information, focusing on impact, urgency, and constraints.

-3. Financial Translation: They connect operational challenges to financial outcomes.
-Even with non-financial solutions, they can articulate the impact on revenue, cost, or risk.
+Financial Translation: They connect operational challenges to financial outcomes, articulating the impact on revenue, cost, or risk, even with non-financial solutions.

 When these behaviors are absent, deals are more likely to be built on weak foundations, leading to stalled cycles and inaccurate forecasts.